Religious views on capitalism: Legislation against riba

-Usury or riba is prohibited and religious law encourages the use of capital to spur economic activity while placing the burden of risk along with the benefit of profit with the owner of the capital.
-A 2.5% alms tax (zakat) is levied on all gold, crops and cattle.
+Usury or riba is prohibited, and religious law encourages the use of capital to spur economic activity while placing the burden of risk and the benefit of profit on the owner of the capital.
+A 2.5% alms tax (zakat) is levied on all gold, crops, and cattle.

 Opposition in Egypt and Iran

 Sayyid Qutb denounced capitalism in The Battle Between Islam and Capitalism, published in 1951.
-The Islamic constitution of Iran which was drafted by mostly Islamic clerics (see the Assembly of Experts) dispraises the "materialist schools of thought" that encourage "concentration and accumulation of wealth and maximization of profit".
+The Islamic constitution of Iran, which predominantly Islamic clerics drafted (see the Assembly of Experts), dispraises the "materialist schools of thought" that encourage "concentration and accumulation of wealth and maximization of profit".
 Malcolm X was also critical of capitalism.